 What other taxes do companies need to pay in Brazil?

-Apart from the VAT in Brazil, companies are also subject to the following taxes:
+Apart from the VAT in Brazil, companies are also subject to the following taxes in 2023:

 - Corporate income tax rate: 15% standard and 34% including surtax;